cloudcafetech/homelab/kubeadm/README.md

-# Kubernetes on HOME Lab using Proxmox, Kubeadm/RKE2 and Terraform
+# Kubernetes on HOME Lab using Proxmox, Kubeadm and Terraform

 ## Installing tools